raul23/nlp/README.rst

 `:star:`

    - The Python script can be found at `extract_names_from_text.py <./scripts/extract_names_from_text.py>`_
-   - The script ``extract_names_from_text.py`` only imports the libraries/modules necessary for the choosen method, i.e. if you choose
+   - The script ``extract_names_from_text.py`` only imports the libraries/modules necessary for the choosen method, i.e. if you choose the
      `second method <#method-2-spacy>`_, only the ``spacy`` library is imported.
 Hence, if you are just interested in one particular method, you won't need to download unnecessary libraries.